wekeo/ESW2019-Hackathon/README_EUSW2019_Hackathon.md

 # The Challenge: European Emergency Apps <a name="challenge"></a>

-Related topics to the challenge are:
+Some examples of topics related to the challenge are:

 ### * Floods
 In recent years, floods have become more frequent due to the increase of intense meteorological event.